-The South City Beach Kiosk, constructed in 1970, comprises of concrete formwork construction.
+The South City Beach Kiosk, the Kiosk, constructed in 1970, comprises of concrete formwork construction.
 In 2018, it was listed as a Category 2 building in the Local Government Heritage inventory list.

 The toilets and change rooms were closed in 2015 due to concerns about the integrity of the concrete structure.
 Since then, spalling of the concrete has continued to worsen, particularly on the soffit of the roof.
 The spalling has been caused by corrosion of the steel reinforcement within the concrete, caused by the aggressive nature of the coastal environment.

-A structural condition assessment of the building was undertaken by Alliance Engineering Consultants (AEC) on 17 June 2019, which identified that there are significant remedial works required to repair the concrete structure of the building.
+A structural condition assessment of the building was undertaken by Alliance Engineering Consultants (AEC) in June 2019, which identified that there were significant remedial works required to repair the concrete structure of the building.
 In summary the report found that:

-- The corrosion of the bars is very advanced and it is unlikely that all the reinforcement bars affected by corrosion be treated.
+III.
+The corrosion of the bars is very advanced and it is unlikely that all the reinforcement bars affected by corrosion can be treated.

 Works commenced on site in late 2020.
 All degraded concrete has been removed.
 Treatment of the exposed reinforcement is finished.
 All reinforcing repairs and epoxy patching is now complete.
 The Building is painted, improved security measures were installed and hand over will be carried out in May 2021.